-Post Graduate Certificate in Health Studies (without NMC registration): If you fail to meet the requirements for the MSc Nursing (RN/ Pre-registration) and have exhausted all permitted resit opportunities, but have achieved 60 credits at level 7, you may be awarded a Post Graduate Certificate in Health Studies.
+Post Graduate Certificate in Health Studies (without NMC registration):

+If you fail to meet the requirements for the MSc Nursing (RN/ Pre-registration) Adult and Mental Health and have exhausted all permitted resit opportunities, but have achieved 60 credits at level 7, you may be awarded a Post Graduate Certificate in Health Studies.
 This award does not allow you to register with the NMC.

-Programme Stage HE Level Credits Weighting (%) Class % required
+Programme HE Credits Weighting

+Stage Level (%)

 RPL 6 15 0%

-1 7 45 75% With Distinction 70
+1 7 45 75%

-2 7 15 25% With Merit 60
+2 7 15 25%

+Class % required

+With Distinction With Merit Without classification 70 60 50

 Without classification 50